R. Gamaliel, R. Eliezer b. Azariah, R. Yehoshua, and R. Akiva

 Secret: every so often — what we have here – is a real vision.

-I was in Israel when I wrote this and the second or third evening after I arrived, I twisted my ankle in a rather dramatic and frightening way.
+I’m in Israel as I’m writing this and the second or third evening I was here, I twisted my ankle in a rather dramatic and frightening way.
 I saw this at least a week before I came.
-I didn’t tell anyone I saw it coming because I didn’t believe it myself, it was just a dreamy imagining that I hurt my ankle when I came to the Land and I couldn’t do much.
-I had myself a vision, I also didn’t want my friends and family to think I’m crazy.
-It’s just not comfortable.
+I didn’t tell anyone well, because I didn’t believe it myself, it was just a dreamy imagining that I hurt my ankle when I came to the Land and I couldn’t do much.
+I had myself a vision, I also didn’t want my friends and family to think I’m crazy, crazier, it’s just not comfortable.

 I’ve had visions before and they are not induced by drugs (sometimes by dreams) and some I pay attention to, some I don’t, some have changed or authenticated the course of my life.
-They are not acid flashbacks.
-I came of age in the Sixties but I bet I smoked less grass than my high school teachers and I was lead singer in a great band and couldn’t get a girl for the life of me.
+They are not acid flashbacks; I came of age in the Sixties but I bet I smoked less grass than my high school teachers and I was lead singer in a great band and couldn’t get a girl for the life of me.
 No, not any of that.
 I lived across the street from the MC5 and I spent all my free time in the library.
-I’m not bragging; this hasn’t as a matter of fact paid off much in my life until about a year ago.
+I’m not bragging; this hasn’t as a matter of fact paid off at all until about a year ago.
 There’s just a door that opens once in a while in my head and I look through or out.
-That’s what I saw about two weeks before, as I was preparing to leave the States: an injury, a foot or leg injury in Israel, myself laid up.
+That’s what I saw about two weeks ago: an injury, a foot or leg injury in Israel, myself laid up.

 What I didn’t see was the virus that followed, one I assume I picked up while visiting the holy Rambam at the hospital in Haifa that really laid me out, drove up a fever that crashed the bell over my head and made me delirious for at least one night and achy and stomachy and prepared for a clean colonoscopy by day two of said Vee-roos [Heb.].
 No visions however, just hurt.